idxbroker/wordpress-plugin/readme.txt

 18. View Saved Properties created by or for your lead.
 One-click access to your IDX Broker Dashboard in order to create new saved properties, toggle emails on (for changes to property status, price, or other details), or remove an existing saved property.

 == Changelog ==

+= 3.2.6 =
+* New: Added optional parameter for price min to omnibar

 = 3.2.5 =
 * Update: Handle for sold price being displayed for sold listings instead of the listing price.
 * Fix : Handle for 0 legacy or 0 new widgets.